llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * `omp parallel for num_threads(1)` does not behave as a sequential loop in at least two ways:
-    * It makes the loop control variable *pre* `private`, but that's not how Clacc treats a sequential `acc loop` directive's loop control variable that is assigned but not declared in the init of the attached `for` loop.
+    * It makes the loop control variable *pre* `private`, but that's not how Clacc treats an `acc loop seq` directive's loop control variable that is assigned but not declared in the init of the attached `for` loop.
     * When the loop control variable is modified in the body of the loop, behavior is not defined because the init, cond, and incr expressions alone must determine the number of iterations.
 In